 Politics MAStudy level: Postgraduate

-The MA Politics course is designed to give students insight into the ideas, individuals and institutions that shape our world.
+The Politics MA course is designed to give you insight into the ideas, individuals and institutions that shape our world.

 Year of entry